 It is no secret that here in the Northeast it gets cold, snowy and icy during the winter months.
 While the weather can be downright frightful from November to April here in Maine, I don’t let that keep me from riding outside, even if it means cycling in cold weather, as much as I can.

-Here are 5 budget conscious adaptations I use during the cold weather months, to be safe, warm and comfortable:
+Since cold weather training gear can get pricey, here are 5 budget conscious adaptations I use on training rides during the cold weather months to be safe, warm and comfortable:

 Frame: In the winter I switch from a road/time trial bike to a solid, medium weight, mountain bike frame.
 I find it more practical in the winter as it allows me to more adeptly dodge potholes and navigate poor road conditions.
 It also allows me to build strength in a fun and alternative way.